 John Glenn was the first American to have a bite in orbit, and while he found the actual process of eating pleasant enough, the menu was more to be endured than enjoyed: bite-sized cubes, freeze-dried powders, and semi-liquids stuffed in aluminum tubes.

-On the Gemini mission, the aluminium tubes were scraped altogether.
+On the Gemini mission, the aluminum tubes were scrapped altogether.
 A special gelatin coat was applied to the cubes to reduce crumbling, and the freeze-dried foods were packaged in a special plastic container to make reconstitution easier.
-Variety improved too, with shrimp cocktail, chicken and vegetables, butterscotch pudding, and apple sauce on the menu.
+Variety improved too, with shrimp cocktail, chicken and vegetables, butterscotch pudding, and applesauce on the menu.

 This didn’t exactly bode well with all astronauts.
 John Young launched to Earths’ orbit aboard the Gemini 3 some 50 years ago.
 With him was crewmate Gus Grissom and a two days old corn beef sandwich, smuggled without permission on the spacecraft.